Notice of Pre-AIA or AIA Status

 A method, comprising: obtaining a first prompt from a user for generating a deep customized job description directed towards job candidates, wherein the deep customized job description is free from limitations of a human drafter

-performing pre-processing operations on the request to generate an augmented prompt
+performing pre-processing operations on the request to generate an enriched prompt

 wherein performing the pre-processing operations further comprises: determining one or more aspects contained in the first prompt, wherein the one or more aspects comprise at least one of a role or a skill associated with a job;

-determining a plurality of qualified profiles that contain the one or more aspects required by the first prompt;
+determining a plurality of qualified profiles that are other than prototype profiles specified by a user and contain the one or more aspects required by the first prompt wherein determining the plurality of qualified profiles further comprises:

 retrieving a plurality of common features from the plurality of qualified profiles,